 - Organize Finances

 I know this all seems very adult, but you will also need to understand the basics of budgeting and creating and maintaining a savings account.
-Here is a simple video that explains how to create a budget—your parents can help you create a list of expenses in college to help you see what you should be saving and where you can expect to spend money.

 - Learn to do Long-distance Relationships

 During the time before you leave for college, talk with your parents, siblings, and close friends about your relationship with them, and ask them what they will need from you to maintain that closeness.
 Make time for phone calls, texts, and letters while you are away at school.
 It can be easy to forget about outside relationships, but it is important to acknowledge and maintain the relationships that shaped you into a responsible adult.

 When you explore your new college home, find out about campus organizations.
 Joining a group of like-minded people is important for freshmen, but especially essential when you have been home schooled for most (or all) of your educational experience.
 Whether you join the debate team or a bible study, you will have made instant connections, and possibly friendships, which will make your college adjustment significantly smoother.

 During high school it is important to find volunteer opportunities in non-profit organizations (like your church) to help and serve.
 Not only can you discover and build skills, but you can also add to your resume (and social media employment profiles like LinkedIn).